-Members of the Ignite Review Committee consist of individuals with either academic, industry, business and/or government expertise relevant to the fields of natural resources and applied sciences.
+Ignite Review Committee members consist of individuals with academic, industry, business and/or government expertise relevant to natural resources and applied sciences.
 They may include professional researchers/academics, government, end-users of research and/or industry sector experts.

 Full proposals are reviewed by subject matter experts with deep expertise in a particular area, usually relevant to the business aspect of a proposal.
 Technical assessment services are then provided by the National Research Council of Canada Industrial Research Assistance Program (NRC-IRAP).
 These experts are asked to give their opinion on the project as it relates to their expertise.
 The Review Committee utilizes these technical assessments to inform their recommendations for funding.